aluveitie/RyzenMacPro/README.md

 # Ryzen Mac Pro - OpenCore EFI for Asus Strix X570-I

 This repository provides the basic EFI folder to run macOS Catalina on an Asus ROG Strix X570-I Gaming motherboard.
-The default provided currently using a Ryzen 9 3950X 16 Core CPU and a Radeon VII with MacPro7,1 SMBIOS.
+The default provided currently using a Ryzen 9 3950X 16 Core CPU and a RX 6900 XT with MacPro7,1 SMBIOS.
 For a short guide to using different CPU, GPU and SMBIOS see below.
 This is intended as a reference and to share improvements for similar build, not as an out of the box EFI to download.
 It is highly recommended to start with a vanilla OpenCore and following OpenCore Vanilla Guide first.

 ## Ryzen Mac Pro build